-Fubo also offers limited events in 4K as a beta feature and only on devices that can stream 4K content such as the Apple TV 4K, Chromecast Ultra, FireTV Stick 4K, Roku Premiere and Android mobile phones with HDR10 displays.
+Fubo also offers limited events in 4K (currently more than 130 of them) and only on devices that can stream 4K content such as the Apple TV 4K, Chromecast Ultra, FireTV Stick 4K, Roku Premiere and Android mobile phones with HDR10 displays.

 The 4K content is not available to be recorded.
 None of the other live TV services stream in 4K.
 Philo offers 720p streaming and 1080p on-demand content, while the other companies don't say.